-However, it’s a great card to keep simply for the annual free night on your cardmember anniversary.
-With Hyatt, it’s easy to get more than the $75 annual fee in value when using that free night.
+For most, the annual free night on your cardmember anniversary is much more beneficial.
+With Hyatt, it’s possible to get more than the $95 annual fee in value when using that free night.

 Most of the lower category Hyatts, Hyatt Places and Hyatt Houses, depending on location, can easily price out at $85 – $120 per night.
-So right there you’re saving money by paying the annual fee and using the associated free night.
+When used strategically, you’re saving money by paying the annual fee and using the associated free night for your stay.

 But, the nice thing about Hyatt is there are a number of really nice properties than fall into the 1 – 4 categories, and at which the annual free night can be used.

 Here’s a glance at Hyatt category 4 properties.
+The list may be dated but is a good illustration nonetheless.
 Note that this list does not include all of the hotels in Asia/Pacific, Europe, Africa and the Middle East where the free annual night can be used, as well, should your travels happen to take you overseas.

 To get a feel for all of Hyatt’s hotels, you can view them, by category, here.

-As I mentioned, Hyatt Gold Passport points are a great value when compared to many other hotel loyalty programs.
+As I mentioned, Hyatt points are a great value when compared to many other hotel loyalty programs.

-Hotel night redemptions start at 5,000 Gold Passport points per night and top out at 30,000 points per night for the category 7 properties.
+Hotel night redemptions start at 5,000 points per night and top out at 30,000 points per night for the category 7 properties.

-While the differences may not seem huge, believe me, a lower category Hyatt stands tall above the lower-level Marriotts, Hiltons, etc. Give me a Hyatt Place over a Fairfield Inn any day.
+While the award pricing differences – when they can be compared – may not seem huge, believe me, a lower category Hyatt stands tall above the lower-level Marriotts, Hiltons, etc. Give me a Hyatt Place over a Fairfield Inn any day.

 OTHER WAYS TO BUILD HYATT POINTS

-While this piece is about The Hyatt credit card, I do want to note there are other ways to build your Hyatt Gold Passport balance in addition to putting spend on The Hyatt card.
+While this piece is about The World of Hyatt credit card, I do want to note there are other ways to build your Hyatt points balance in addition to putting spend on The Hyatt card.

-Obviously, paid stays at Hyatt properties will add 5 points per dollar spent for anyone who is a Gold Passport member (Hyatt credit card holder or not), in addition to whatever spend you put on The Hyatt card.
-And if you hold Platinum status (which you get with The Hyatt card) you earn an extra 15%, while Diamond members get a 30% bonus on the points earned via paid stays.
+Obviously, paid stays at Hyatt properties will add 5 points per dollar spent for anyone who is a World of Hyatt member (Hyatt credit card holder or not), in addition to whatever spend you put on The Hyatt card.
+And if you hold Discoverist status (which you get with The Hyatt card) you earn an extra 10%, Explorist status earns an extra 20%, while Globalist members get a 30% bonus on the points earned via paid stays.

 But, another option isn’t quite as obvious.
 Hyatt points can be earned through the Chase Ultimate Rewards program by virtue of their partnership.

-Which means, Ultimate Rewards points earned by using the Chase Sapphire Preferred credit card, Chase Freedom and Chase Freedom Unlimited cards (when used in conjunction with the Sapphire Preferred card) and the Chase Ink Plus Business Card can be transferred to your Hyatt Gold Passport account at a 1:1 transfer rate, making it easy to build your Gold Passport balance.
+Which means, Ultimate Rewards points earned by using the Chase Sapphire Preferred credit card, Chase Sapphire Reserve, Chase Freedom and Chase Freedom Unlimited cards (when used in conjunction with the Sapphire Preferred or Reserve cards) and the Chase Ink Plus Business Card can be transferred to your World of Hyatt account at a 1:1 transfer rate, making it easy to build your Gold Passport balance.

 You just can’t beat the Hyatt brand.
 Excellent service and outstanding properties make Hyatt my go-to hotel whenever possible.

-If you’re familiar with Hyatt, then I’m sure the 2 free nights you’ll receive as a sign-up bonus for the card is more than enough to entice you to apply.
+If you’re familiar with Hyatt, then I’m sure the 50,000 points you’ll receive as a sign-up bonus for the card is more than enough to entice you to apply.
 And the free category 1 – 4 night on your cardmember anniversary will surely keep the card in your rotation for years to come.

 If you’re not familiar with Hyatt, do yourself a favor and submit your Hyatt card application.
-Use the 2 free nights on an aspirational experience you otherwise would not have.
+Use the sign-up bonus points on an aspirational experience you otherwise would not have.